How to Optimize Reverse Logistics | Cahoot

-Reverse logistics has emerged as a vital aspect of supply chain management in modern e-commerce.
+Reverse logistics has emerged as a vital aspect of supply chain management in modern ecommerce, and its reach continues to expand.
 While it still includes the movement of goods from customers to retailers, it’s no longer limited to just handling returns.
 It encompasses customer communication and expectation setting, order and inventory management, repairs, recycling, resale, and recommerce and can have substantial revenue implications.
 With e-commerce return rates averaging 20-30% across categories, businesses must adopt innovative strategies to optimize reverse logistics to balance efficiency, profitability, customer relationship, loyalty, and sustainability.
+Implementing an effective reverse logistics strategy not only reduces operational costs but also enhances customer satisfaction while promoting sustainability efforts.

 The Importance of Reverse Logistics